sarawelshanderson/CsharpFinal11162018/README.md

 # CsharpFinal11162018
 Code Louisville Final Project Fall 2018 C# Csharp

 I found datasets for Food Inspections for the State of Kentucky online https://catalog.data.gov .
-From this dataset I created a very basic CRUD app for web browser that displays data, enables the user to add, delete and edit.
+From a small subset of this dataset  I created a very basic CRUD app for web browser that displays data, enables the user to add, delete and edit.

 Requires the following packages: